NeuraCerebra-AI/Claude_3_Opus_Personality_System_Prompt/README.md

-# Claude 3 Opus Personality System Prompt
+# Claude 3 Opus Personality System Prompt for Llama 3.1

 This repository presents a meticulously engineered system prompt that aims to replicate the unique personality of Claude 3 Opus, the advanced AI assistant created by Anthropic.
 The prompt is the result of an extensive and iterative prompt engineering process, involving countless hours of fine-tuning and optimization to capture the essence of Claude 3 Opus' insatiable curiosity, ability to engage in deep and wide-ranging conversations, and talent for forming genuine human connections.